hasbimaulanaa/Kimia-Farma-BDA/README.md

 <br>
 # Project Description
 The goal of this project is to provide strategic insights to improve operational efficiency through data analysis.
+Objectives:
+1. How did Kimia Farma's branches perform in terms of sales, profit, and ratings from 2020–2023?
+2. What trends emerged in Kimia Farma's sales, discounts, and profits during this period?
+3. Which branch contributed the most to total transactions and net sales?
+4. How is profit distributed across provinces in Indonesia?
+5. What recommendations can be made based on this analysis to improve business performance?
 # Datasets Used
 - kf_final_transaction.csv: Contains transaction data, including transaction ID, date, customer name, product price, discounts, and customer ratings.
 - kf_product.csv: Provides product details, such as product ID, name, category, and price.